Wallace & Gromit: A Matter of Loaf and Death: Release

 A Matter of Loaf and Death debuted on ABC1 in Australia on 3 December 2008, and was repeated the following day on ABC2.
 In the UK, it debuted on Christmas Day at 20:30 on BBC One with over 14 million people watching, although it had been available on filesharing website the Pirate Bay since 3 December 2008.
 On 19 December 2008, Aardman Animations revealed they had "no idea" of how clips were leaked onto YouTube ahead of its screening in the UK.

-In France, A Matter of Loaf and Death (Sacré pétrin in French) was shown – dubbed into French – on Christmas Eve 2008, on M6.
-In Germany, one version, entitled Auf Leben und Brot was broadcast on the Super RTL network; the title is a play on Auf Leben und Tod meaning a matter of life and death.
+In France, A Matter of Loaf & Death (Sacré pétrin in French) was shown – dubbed into French – on Christmas Eve 2008, on M6.
+In Germany, one version, entitled Auf Leben und Brot was broadcast on the Super RTL network; the title is a play on Auf Leben und Tod, meaning a matter of life and death.

-In a similar style to A Close Shave, Wallace & Gromit became the theme for BBC One's Christmas idents for 2008, to promote the showing of A Matter of Loaf and Death.
-These idents led Russell T Davies to request similar idents for Doctor Who the following year.
+In a similar style to A Close Shave, Wallace & Gromit became the theme tune for BBC One's Christmas idents for 2008 to promote the showing of A Matter of Loaf and Death.
+These idents led Russell T. Davies to request similar idents for Doctor Who the following year.